nimadez/voxel-builder/README.md

 ## History
 ```
+↑ Unsafe WebGPU support
 ↑ Core initialization
-↑ Rendering was left to three and three-gpu-pathtracer
+↑ Rendering was left to Three and three-gpu-pathtracer
 ↑ ES6 (the original index.html playground was moved)
 ↑ x1.5 faster startup (2s to 300ms)
 ↑ Migrating to Linux: Firefox ready